egel-lang/egel/README.md

-In this case Egel components will be installed into `~/usr/local` directories and you might refer to those components by adding the following commands to your shell resource file.
+In this case Egel components will be installed into `~/usr/local` directories and you might refer to those components by adding the following commands to your shell resource file, though the specific syntax may differ.

 ```
     export PATH=~/usr/local/bin:$PATH